College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

-The University of Maryland - Baltimore County Student to Faculty Ratio & Faculty Composition
+The University of Maryland-Baltimore County Student to Faculty Ratio & Faculty Composition

-Below Average Student to Faculty Ratio
+Student to Faculty Ratio is About Average

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
-These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
-It does not include employees that have been identified by University of Maryland - Baltimore County as primarily performing research or public service.
+These include both those employees designated as either “primarily instructional” or as “instructional combined with research/public service”.
+It does not include employees that have been identified by University of Maryland-Baltimore County as primarily performing research or public service.

-Total of Instructional Employees91956435561.4%
+Total of Instructional Employees 985 594 391 60%

-Total of Those With Faculty Status91956435561.4%
+Total of Those With Faculty Status 985 594 391 60%

-Not on Tenure Track51616135531.2%
+Not on Tenure Track 576 186 390 32%

 Lower Than Average Use of Adjuncts or Part-Time Teachers

 Colleges often use part-time professors and adjuncts to teach courses, rather than full-time faculty.
 This hiring practice is primarily a way to save money amid increasingly tight budgets.
 However, it is a controversial practice with strong views on either side.
 We encourage you to understand this topic more deeply, and how the colleges you are interested in approach faculty hiring.
-It's your education and your money on the line.
-Make sure you know what you are getting for it.

-University of Maryland - Baltimore County has 486 instructional graduate assistants that teach or provide teaching-related duties.
+University of Maryland-Baltimore County has 596 instructional graduate assistants that teach or provide teaching-related duties.
 These responsibilities could range from entirely teaching lower-level courses themselves, to assisting professors by developing teaching materials, preparing or giving exams and grading student work.
 We suggest you ask the college to what extent graduate assistants are relied on for instruction, so you know what you are paying for.
+Additionally, the school has 90 non-instructional graduate assistants.

 Continue Your Research on UMBC